hexaxsoftwares/houx.js/README.md

 Directive is a special attribute used in manipulating a node or widget before, during or after compilation.

-Pixel directives are not just instructions; they are artistic directives guiding the flow of your application or widget build.
+Pixel directives are not just instructions; they are artistic attributes guiding the flow of your application or widget build.
 See `px:if` as a creative decision, `px:for` as a rhythmic pattern, and `px:data` as a dynamic palette.

 Here are some commonly used directives:

 ##### px:skip
 To skip the compilation of an elements children and innerContent, use the `px:skip` attribute.

-All children of the element will be skipped while building this element
+compilation of all children of the element will be skipped while building this element.

 The `px:skip` directive does not need to be passed a value, it presence on an element is considered and defaults to truthy, considers only boolean values, other values are ignored and falls back to `true`.

 Scopes to html elements nodes only.
-Will raise a Pixel warn if used  on a pixel widget since it's only an element based directive.
+Will raise a `Pixel Directives warn:` if used  on a pixel widget since it's only an element based directive.

 #### **Conditional rendering**

-To render elements/widget based on some evaluated result of a statement or value, Pixel provides you with some useful condition based directives.
+To render elements/widget based on some evaluated result of an expression or value, Pixel provides you with some useful condition based directives.

 ##### px:if